jonnor/ESC-CNN-microcontroller/report/report.md

 Compiled from Freesound.org data
 ! only 40 samples per class.

-Github repo has an excellent overview of attempted methods and their results.
+Github repository has an excellent overview of attempted methods and their results.

 * Best models achieving 86.50% accuracy.
 * Human accuracy estimated 81.30%.